oi-analytics/argentina-transport/docs/results.rst

         - ``node_id`` - String name of intersecting node ID
         - ``geometry`` - Point geometry of intersecting node ID

-    - Store summarised results in Excel sheet in path ``/results/hazard_scenarios/national_scale_hazard_intersections.xlsx``
+    - Store summarised results in csv files in path ``/results/hazard_scenarios/``
-    - Generate excel sheet of network-hazard-boundary intersection with attributes:
+    - csv files of network-hazard-boundary intersection with attributes:
         - ``edge_id``/``node_id`` - String name of intersecting edge ID or node ID
         - ``length`` - Float length of intersection of edge LineString and hazard Polygon: Only for edges
         - ``province_id`` - String/Integer ID of Province